EMBRYOPSIDA Pirani & Prado

 Ampelocissus has been found in younger Oligocene deposits 30-28.5 m.y. old from north coastal Peru; the nearest current localities of the genus are in Central America (Manchester et al. 2012a, b).
 Even more notably, fossils of seeds from the Late Eocene of Panama (perhaps 40-37 m.y.o.) have been identified as c.f.
 Leea (Herrera et al. 2012: identity confirmed - Manchester et al. 2013), and Leea has also been found in younger Oligocene deposits 30-28.5 m.y.o. from north coastal Peru (Manchester et al. 2012a, b).
 Leea is currently Old World in its distribution.

 Ecology & Physiology.
 Vitaceae are a major clade of vines/lianes - perhaps 800 species of them.
-All are tendrillate and some have adhesive pads on the ends of the tendrils.
-For how these pads may function and the possible role of small hooks on the shoots as mechanoreceptors - in Parthenocissus at least - see Steinbrecher et al. (2011), and for further details of the biomechanics, etc., of climbing here, see see Rowe and Speck (2015; additional references in Schnitzer et al. 2015).
-Vitoideae lianes may develop quite high root pressures in the spring that probably help repair embolisms in the xylem, and this may facilitate the ability of genera like Vitis to grow in more temperate climates where lianes otherwise tend to be uncommon (Tibbetts & Ewers 2000; Schnitzer 2005), although recent work suggests that embolism formation and refilling may controlled by the activity of living cells around the vessels (Knipfer et al. 2016).
-Species of Vitis as it were drain their pipes during the winter, the huge vessels - up to 0.5 mm across and 8 m long - being air-filled then, but they fill with water during the spring (Sperry et al. 1987); indeed, Vitaceae commonly have positive root pressures (Fisher et al. 1997).
+All are tendrillate and some have adhesive pads on the ends of the tendrils, and Steinbrecher et al. (2011) describe how these pads may function and the possible role of small hooks on the shoots as mechanoreceptors in Parthenocissus, and there also seem to be spirally coiled hairs; for further details of the biomechanics, etc., of climbing here, see see Rowe and Speck (2015; additional references in Schnitzer et al. 2015).
+Fukano (2017) suggests that vine tendrils in Cayratia japonica use contact chemoreception - specifically, sensing oxalate, and Vitaceae tend to have large amounts of calcium oxalate - in order to avoid coiling around the leaves of conspecifics.
+Vitoideae lianes may develop quite high root pressures (Fisher et al. 1997) in the spring that may help repair embolisms in the xylem, and this may facilitate the ability of genera like Vitis to grow in more temperate climates where lianes otherwise tend to be uncommon (Tibbetts & Ewers 2000; Schnitzer 2005).
+However, recent work suggests that embolism formation and refilling may be controlled by the activity of living cells around the vessels (Knipfer et al. 2016) and/or lipid surfactants in the xylem that i.a. coat nanobubbles, so preventing the formation of full-fledged embolisms (Schenk et al. 2017).
+Species of Vitis as it were drain their pipes during the winter, the huge vessels - up to 0.5 mm across and 8 m long - being air-filled then, but they fill with water during the spring (Sperry et al. 1987).

 Pollination Biology.
 The Malesian Pterisanthes (= Ampelocissus) has flattened red to purplish inflorescence axes on which the flowers and fruits are scattered.